- 5:1 When Jesus saw the crowds start to form, he walked up on a mountainside above them and sat down. His disciples came over beside him.

 A more literal paraphrase: “Be perfect, as your heavenly father is perfect.”
 Some Bible experts say that the context of what Jesus has been saying should help us understand what kind of perfection Jesus was talking about.
 Luke reports the same quote of Jesus, apparently during the same sermon.
 Instead of telling people that Jesus said “Be perfect,” Luke reported that Jesus said, “Be compassionate like your Father is” (Luke 6:36).

 Matthew says Jesus preached what became his most famous sermon, the Sermon on the Mount, “on a mountainside” (5:1).
 Luke says Jesus preached the same sermon from “a level field” (6:17).
-Search the internet for pictures of the site where a long tradition says this sermon took place, a short walk away from Capernaum.
+Take a look at the map for Matthew 5 that shows the Mount of Beatitudes and nearby Capernaum.
+And search the internet for pictures of the terrain showing the site where a long tradition says this sermon took place.
 Do you see any way to explain the apparent discrepancy?

 In the section of his sermon that’s often called the Beatitudes (5:3-12; Luke 6:22-26), Jesus seems to say the opposite of everything that most people seem to believe.
 Why do you think he did this?
 What do you think he expects the people listening to him to get out of it?